A Nitsche method for Navier--Stokes/generalized poroelasticity interface problems: Numerical tests

+\begin{remark} The spatial and temporal convergence studies use separate manufactured solutions to evaluate the corresponding discretization errors independently.
+For the spatial convergence test, smooth non-polynomial exact solutions involving trigonometric functions are considered, and the time step is chosen sufficiently small so that temporal errors are negligible.
+For the temporal convergence test, sufficiently refined fixed mesh is used so that spatial errors do not affect the observed rates.
+Moreover, the exact solutions are chosen such that their spatial components belong to the corresponding finite element spaces, allowing the optimal convergence rates of the backward Euler scheme to be clearly observed. \end{remark} $\mathbf{Space~ convergence:}$ The exact solution for space convergence is defined as:

 We generate successively refined simplicial grids and use a sufficiently small (non dimensional) time step $\tau = h \times 10^{-3}$ and final time $T=0.001$, to guarantee that the error produced by the time discretization does not dominate.
 Errors between the approximate and exact solutions are shown in Table \ref{conv_test_space}.
+Theoretically, we observe that both the relative velocity and solid displacement exhibit sub-optimal convergence, but in practice only the relative velocity exhibits this behavior in our tests.